1. When is the application deadline for the next class?

 6. How long is the fellowship program and what are the start and end dates?

-The Postdoctoral Fellowship positions are a full, one year program with a typical start date the first week of August and a completion date towards the end of July the following year.
+The Postdoctoral Fellowship positions are either a full, one year or two year program with a typical start date the first week of August and a completion date towards the end of July the following year.

 7. Is it expensive to live in Kansas City?

-Overall, living expenses in Kansas City are extremely reasonable.
-Rent, the cost of owning a home, and the cost of food and fuel, all are generally lower than the national average, and much lower than most other large municipalities.
+Overall, living expenses in Kansas City are reasonable.
+Rent, the cost of owning a home, and the cost of food and fuel, all are at the national average, and lower than most other large municipalities.

 8. What is the most heavily weighed factor when you consider which fellows to select?